taomaree/cellfun/README.md

 where <msg> is any text you'd like to see presented.

 Now attach as many browsers as you can find to listen.
-I've forked 200 curl processes to the SSE route (http://localhost:3000/stream) without any issues.
+I've forked 200 curl processes to the SSE route (http://localhost:3000/stream) while pumping messages with ab -n 1000 -c 50; all without any issues.

 Note:
 -----